resumator/angularjs-styleguide/README.md

   }
   ```

-### controllerAs with vm
+### controllerAs with self

   - Use a capture variable for `this` when using the `controllerAs` syntax.
-Choose a consistent variable name such as `vm`, which stands for ViewModel.
+Choose a consistent variable name such as `self`, which stands for this.

   *Why?*: The `this` keyword is contextual and when used within a function inside a controller may change its context.
 Capturing the context of `this` avoids encountering this problem.